javier-iaa/MultiModes/README.md

   - Other intermediate residual files if save_data_res and/or save_freq_list parameter are activated
   - res_ps.dat (optional), with the periodogram of the final residual after extracting all the most significant frequencies.

 Screen output shows the parameters for the peak at maximum amplitude of the Lomb-Scargle periodogram for each iteration.
+**NOTE:** These parameters might change at every iteration but the screen ouput just show the last frequency detected in the periodogram.
+The correct frequency parameter can only be seen in the result files, the screen output is just for reference.

 # How to run it
 - Copy MultiModes2.py and ini.txt to your working directory.